Calvin Pickard: Expansion draft selection, waiver exchanges

 In the off-season, having been exposed at the 2017 NHL Expansion Draft, Pickard was the first player selected by the Vegas Golden Knights on June 21, 2017.
-Pickard was poised to be the Golden Knight's backup behind Marc-André Fleury heading into their inaugural season, and even went as far as holding a contest with Vegas fans to design his goaltender mask.
+Pickard was poised to be the Golden Knights' backup behind Marc-André Fleury heading into their inaugural season, even going as far to hold a contest with Vegas fans in the design of his goaltender mask.
 However, on October 3, the team claimed goaltender Malcolm Subban off waivers.
 With the Golden Knights deciding to go with a tandem of Fleury and Subban instead, Pickard was placed on waivers on October 5, in order to be sent to the team's AHL affiliate, the Chicago Wolves.
 He cleared the following day, but a few hours after clearing, Pickard was traded to the Toronto Maple Leafs in exchange for a 2018 sixth-round draft pick and Tobias Lindberg.
 As he had already cleared waivers, Pickard was immediately assigned to the Maple Leafs affiliate, the Toronto Marlies.
-On April 15, 2018, Pickard, and fellow Marlies goaltender Garret Sparks, were awarded the Harry "Hap" Holmes Memorial Award.
+On April 15, 2018, Pickard and fellow Marlies goaltender Garret Sparks were awarded the Harry "Hap" Holmes Memorial Award.
 After Pickard helped the Marlies win their first Calder Cup, he signed a one-year $800,000 contract extension to stay with the organization.

 During the 2018–19 pre-season, Sparks was chosen to be the Maple Leafs' backup, forcing Pickard to be put on waivers on October 1, 2018.
 He was claimed the following day by the Philadelphia Flyers.

 On November 23, 2018, Pickard had the fourth shutout of his career and his first with the Philadelphia Flyers in a 4–0 victory over the New York Rangers in the Flyers' traditional Black Friday matinee.
-The following day, he surrendered four goals on six shots against the Toronto Maple Leafs, and was pulled from the net in favor of Anthony Stolarz about twelve minutes into the contest.
+The following day, he surrendered four goals on six shots against the Toronto Maple Leafs, and was pulled from the net in favour of Anthony Stolarz about twelve minutes into the contest.
 He did not start another game with the Flyers.
-With a .863% save percentage and a poor 4.01 goals against average, Pickard was once again placed on waivers on November 28.
+With a .863 save percentage and a poor 4.01 goals against average, Pickard was once again placed on waivers on November 28.
 The following day, the Arizona Coyotes claimed Pickard off waivers.
 Remaining with the Coyotes as the club's third choice goaltender, Pickard made six appearances for the club, unable to win a game.